Umutation/-HeroOnParole/README.md

 - Hero and civilian animations.
 - Particle effects.
 - Parallexed background.
-- Heat bar that displays the heat of the player.
+- A Heat bar that displays the heat.
 The player is not permitted to shoot laser beams for a short period of time when its overheated.

 # What will be added / Currently working on
 - Full-day and full-night modes will be added to the game.